swooshItan/uServices/README.md

   * api-gateway -> mgmt-ui

-    After authentication is successful, api-gateway would forward requests to downstream application, mgmt-ui for the UI webpages, and other web related files.
+    After authentication is successful, api-gateway can forward requests to downstream application, mgmt-ui for the UI webpages, and other web related files.

   * api-gateway -> customer/account

-    After authentication is successful, api-gateway would forward requests to downstream application, customer/account for the REST API calls.
-This is triggered via the UI.
+    After authentication is successful, api-gateway can forward requests to downstream application, customer/account for the REST API calls.
+This is triggered via the UI from mgmt-ui application.
     The JWT access token is passed to these applications from api-gateway.

-  * customer -> keycloak
+  * customer/account -> keycloak

-    customer application can make a request to keycloak to request for the public key to verify the signature of the JWT token passed as part of the request header.
+    customer and account applications can make a request to keycloak to request for the public key to verify the signature of the JWT token passed as part of the request header.

   * account -> customer

     account application can make a REST API call to customer application.
-Currently, not working yet (work-in-progress) after adding security to customer application.
+The JWT passed to account application is propagated to customer application when making the REST API call.

 # Deploy the applications in Kubernetes